the wausau school district education department

 EL & Education Department Administrative Assistant

-FAMILY INVOLVEMENT – We believe that EL students:
+FAMILY INVOLVEMENT – We believe that ML students:

 - have families that are in integral part of the educational process